raytroop/raytroop.github.io/source/_posts/jitter.md

 - **Cycle-to-cycle jitter** - The *short-term* variation in clock period between *adjacent* clock cycles.
 This jitter measure, abbreviated here as $J_{CC}$, may be specified as either an RMS or peak-to-peak quantity.
 - **Period jitter** - The *short-term* variation in clock period over *all* measured clock cycles, compared to the average clock period.
 This jitter measure, abbreviated here as $J_{PER}$, may be specified as either an RMS or peak-to-peak quantity.

-Let the variable below represent the variance of a single edge’s timing jitter, i.e. the difference in time of a jittery edge versus an ideal edge, $\sigma^2_j$
+Let the variable below represent the variance of a single edge's timing jitter, i.e. the difference in time of a jittery edge versus an ideal edge, $\sigma^2_j$

-If each edge’s jitter is *independent* then the variance of the period jitter can be written as
+If each edge's jitter is *independent* then the variance of the period jitter can be written as
 $$\begin{align}
 \sigma^2_\text{jper} &= (\sigma_\text{j(n+1)}-\sigma_\text{j(n)})^2 \\
 &= \sigma_\text{j(n+1)}^2-2\sigma_\text{j(n+1)}\sigma_\text{j(n)})+\sigma_\text{j(n)})^2\\